 •A rule of thumb is that the generator size should exceed the UPS power rating by a factor of between 1.25 to 3.00, or more

 Once all electrical equipment has been identified, careful consideration should be given to electrical inrush or surge current.
-This is a phenomenon experienced when electrical devices start up and where the initial start-up power consumption greatly exceeds the normal working load.
+This occurs when electrical devices start up and where the initial start-up power consumption greatly exceeds the normal working load.

 The generator needs to support both the UPS power rating and an additional 20%-30% to cover the ‘power conditioning’ process.